Slow neutrinos: non-linearity and momentum-space emulation: procedure

 \subsection{Tests of linear response}

 Since our starting point, \EQ{e:d0_a_k_u_formal}, is a neutrino population linearly coupled to a predetermined $\dm(a,k)$, the best method of testing \fastnuf{} is to compute $\dm$ and $\dnu$ using an existing linear solver such as \classcode{}, apply \EQ{e:d0_a_k_u_fastnf} to $\dm$, and compare the result to $\dnu$.
 Figure~\ref{f:dnu_class_comparison_Mnu150_DO} makes this comparison at a range of $a$ and $k$ for the F150DO $\nu\Lambda$CDM model of Table~\ref{t:nLCDM_models}.
 We evaluate $\dm(a,k)$ using \classcode{} at $a_j=0.01(j+1)$ for $0 \leq j \leq 99$.
-Our \fastnuf{} computation of $\dnu$ chooses flow velocities using $50$-point Gauss-Laguerre quadrature, as implemented in \cite{Upadhye:2024ypg}, with $u_\alpha = q_\alpha \Tnuo / m_\nu$ and $q_\alpha$ the quadrature points.
+Our \fastnuf{} computation of $\dnu$ integrates \EQ{e:def_dnu} using $50$-point Gauss-Laguerre quadrature, as implemented in \cite{Upadhye:2024ypg}, with flow velocities $u_\alpha = q_\alpha \Tnuo / m_\nu$ and $q_\alpha$ the quadrature points.
 At $a=1$, the fractional difference remains below a percent at all wave numbers under $k=18~h/$Mpc, and below a tenth of a percent for $ 0.005~h/{\rm Mpc} \leq k \leq 4~h/{\rm Mpc}$.

 Considering all scale factors shown in Fig.~\ref{f:dnu_class_comparison_Mnu150_DO}, there are two regimes where the error exceeds $1\%$, at low and high wave numbers.
 At low $k$, \fastnuf{} errors are dominated by our assumption of non-relativistic neutrinos.
 These $m_\nu = 50$~meV neutrinos go non-relativistic at $\anu \approx 0.01$.
 Using an EdS growth approximation, we estimate the magnitude of this error as $\anu / a$, and we expect it to peak at scales $k \lesssim \knr \approx 0.004~h/$Mpc, in agreement with the figure.